hckoalla/rpgmaker-mv-internationalization-plugin/README.md

 - **Internationalization.js**
   This is the core plugin responsible for internationalization, offering various methods for loading and saving translations.

+## Demo

+If you're looking for a demonstration of this project in action, [visit our repository on GitHub](https://github.com/hckoalla/rpgmaker-mv-internationalization-demo).

 ## JSON File Structure

 Each JSON file should contain key-value pairs for the text you want to translate.